p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/8.png)

-The Dashboard also highlights various products offered by Kalp Studio:
+Kalp Studio offers a variety of powerful tools to enhance your blockchain development experience.
+Below are some of our key products:

--   **Kalp Instant Deployer**: Kalp Instant Deployer allows users to build and deploy custom smart contracts effortlessly.
-It offers a variety of pre-audited templates to choose from and you can also upload your smart contract, ensuring a secure and efficient deployment process.
-This service is ideal for developers looking to streamline smart contract creation with minimal effort.
-With a free trial available, it’s an excellent tool for users to explore blockchain development.
+-   **Kalp Instant Deployer**: Kalp Instant Deployer lets you effortlessly build and deploy custom smart contracts.
+Choose from a wide selection of pre-audited templates or upload your own smart contract for secure and efficient deployment.
+Ideal for developers looking to simplify smart contract creation, Kalp Instant Deployer allows for quick and seamless deployment, with a free trial available to explore its capabilities.

--   **API Gateway**: The API Gateway provides a unified interface, enabling easy integration with smart contracts via both REST and GraphQL APIs.
-This product is designed to simplify the interaction between your applications and blockchain, making it easier for developers to manage transactions and queries.
-With a starting plan of $7.00 credits, it caters to businesses and developers aiming to connect seamlessly with decentralized technologies.
+-   **API Gateway**: Easily integrate your applications with blockchain via Kalp’s API Gateway, which supports both REST and GraphQL APIs.
+This unified interface simplifies smart contract interactions, streamlining transactions and queries.
+Whether you’re a developer or a business, the API Gateway offers an accessible way to connect your app with blockchain services.
+Starting at just $7 credits, it is a cost-effective solution for decentralized application integration.

--   **TokeniFy – Asset Tokenization Platform**: TokeniFy offers a powerful platform to tokenize real-world assets, enabling businesses to create branded tokenization platforms.
-This product allows users to convert physical assets into digital tokens, facilitating ownership and trading within a secure blockchain environment.
-It's a solution tailored for enterprises looking to harness the power of tokenization for asset management.
-Users can request a demo to explore its potential.
+-   **TokeniFy – Asset Tokenization Platform**: With TokeniFy, you can easily tokenize real-world assets, converting physical assets into digital tokens for secure ownership, trading, and management on the blockchain.
+Whether you want to create your own branded tokenization platform or tokenize existing assets, TokeniFy streamlines the process and helps you manage everything within a secure blockchain environment.
+Request a demo today to explore how TokeniFy can transform your asset management with blockchain technology.

 ### **Accessing Kalp Apps**